sharful-umair/Playwright-Cucumber-Mocha/README.md

 ## 🔄 Continuous Integration
-The project includes an Azure DevOps pipeline configuration (azure-pipeline.yml) for automated testing and reporting.
+- The project includes an Azure DevOps pipeline configuration (azure-pipeline.yml) for automated testing and reporting.
+- You can adapt this to GitHub Actions, Jenkins, GitLab CI as needed.

 ## 🤝 Contributing